United-Home/Overview/notes/hospitality_turnover.md

 - [ ] Inspect the linens if it needs some spot cleaning.
 - [ ] Wash white linens at the highest heat setting possible with detergent and booster
 - [ ] Wash other linens in normal heat setting (or high heat when possible) and use Bulk or Heavy Mode in the Washing Machine.
 Remember to wash your hands before you handle any clean linens.
+- [ ] Wash dish towels with bleach and in the highest heat setting possible
+- [ ] Wash kitchen towels in the highest heat setting possible
 - [ ] Collect dirty dishes, and wash them.
 Empty the dishwasher if available on-site.
 - [ ] Go through appliances such as the microwave oven, toaster oven, or refrigerator and clean them up.
 - [ ] Sweep, vacuum, dust, and/or mop areas before sanitizing.
 Start from the top down to ensure there are no visible signs of dirt.
 Sweep all hard surface floors and vacuum carpeting.
 - [ ] Wipe down hard surfaces with soap and water.
 When mopping, work from the back corner of the room to the front, and dispose of the water in a sink that has not yet been cleaned.
 - [ ] Clean soft surfaces based on the manufacturer’s instructions.
 Soft surfaces include things like carpet, bedding, and upholstery.
 If soiled, carefully remove any visible dirt or grime, then clean with the appropriate cleaners.
 If possible, machine-wash items according to the manufacturer’s instructions
+- [ ] Clean the toilet.
+Use baking soda as a gentle scrubber when necessary.
+- [ ] To clean the toilet water tank, first, take off the lid.
+Then, gently stir the area with an old disinfectant disc using your hand.
+You'll see this spot mostly in the right side of the overflow tube.
+While stirring, flush the toilet frequently until you see clearer water in both the tank and the bowl.
+Replace it with a new disinfectant disc in the same area and put the lid back on.

 ### Step 3: Sanitize
 Sanitizing is when you use chemicals to reduce bacteria on surfaces such as doorknobs and TV remotes.
 Be sure to: